SpineML/spineml.github.io/spinecreator/sourcewin/index.md

 Download Python 2.7.x in as a Windows x86-64 MSI installer.
 Again, install in the normal way.

-### Install cmake
+### Install cmake and the mingw compiler environment

+This is useful if building BRAHMS and SpineML_PreFlight outside the bash environment.

 From http://cmake.org you can obtain the Windows build of cmake.
-This is useful if building BRAHMS and SpineML_PreFlight outside the bash environment.
+CMake is a build tool which is required to build BRAHMS and SpineML_PreFlight.

+MinGW stands for Minimal GNU Compiler for Windows, this avoids any need to compile with Microsoft's Visual Studio.
+Of course, if you have Visual Studio, you could use that instead of MinGW.

+Assuming you need a compiler, then from https://sourceforge.net/downloads/mingw download the MinGW installer, which is called mingw-get-setup.exe

 ### Install git?